-If special circumstances, such as unforeseen problems or capabilities of a robot, occur, rules may be modified by members of the RoboCupJunior Soccer Technical Committee, if necessary even during a tournament.
+If special circumstances, such as unforeseen problems or capabilities of a robot, occur, rules may be modified by members of the RoboCupJunior Soccer Technical Committee if necessary.

 7.4 Regulatory statutes

 Each RoboCupJunior competition may have its own regulatory statutes to define the procedure of the tournament (for example the superteam system, game modes, the inspection of robots, interviews, schedules, etc.).
 Regulatory statutes become a part of this rule.